 What are James Milner’s football / soccer skills though.
 How does he standout for Liverpool and Leeds and Aston Villa and Manchester City – all the English Premier League teams he’s played for.
 Brendon Rodgers signed him to Liverpool, not Klopp.
 Some have said he sees the game well, reads the game.
 He’s not like a Roy Keane, who bossed the game with a fierce intimidation.
 He’s not like Iniesta, to say the list, floating along in the game as he destroys opponents with his deft touches and passes.

 If you search on YouTube for highlight clips of James Milner you’re not going to find the Neymar, Messi, Ronaldo type of videos full of moves and tricks.
 You’re more apt to search, “James Milner fitness” than anything soccer skill related.
+The most popular Milner related video on YouTube is certainly the time Messi put the ball through his legs with ease.

 No, Milner’s more block like, stiff and robotic yet somehow he has enough grace to make that clever pass.
 One thing Milner does that’s key is he never loses the ball, or rarely.
 He keeps possession.
 You’d have to also say he’s tireless.
 Always fighting until the final whistle.
 Who does James Milner resemble though in the way he plays the game.
 He’s no Beckham.
 He’s no Xavi or Xabi.
 He’s just James Milner, the most boring and uninteresting footballer in the English Premier League, and perhaps one of the most successful when his career is all said and done.
 As they like to say of these types of players: he’ll make a good manager.
 One player Milner is very similar to in his style of play is Frank Lampard, now the manager of Chelsea.

 James Milner scores from the spot after Marc Albrighton clipped Sadio Mane in the box to give Liverpool a last-gasp victory over Leicester City.
+Watch Milner’s decisive Leicester penalty kick below.

 Experience and fitness are two of Milner’s greatest attributes.
 And he said fitness is something he focuses on.